talend-spatial/workspace-metadata-crawler/README.md

 =======================================================

 The data inventory is made by scanning folders, databases or webservices.
-For each geospatial resource (ie. file, table, layers) found, main properties (eg. bounding box, projection) are computed and metadata records created.
+For each geospatial resource (ie. file, tables, layers, maps) found, main properties (eg. bounding box, projection, file type) are computed and metadata records created.
-After metadata generated, they could be published into a catalog.
+After creation of the metadata record, those are published into a CSW catalog.

 For vector resources, 2 metadata records are created :
 * one metadata for the dataset following ISO19139 standards
 * one metadata for the feature catalog (ie. list of columns, datatype, …) following ISO19110 standards

-For RASTER dataset, only the dataset metadata record is created.
+For RASTER datasets, only the dataset metadata record is created.

-For maps, one record is created for the map and one record for each datasources.
+For maps, one record is created for the map and one record for each datasources used in that map.

+Datasets can be optionnaly bundled as a ZIP package which could is then registered in the metadata record and published in a webserver for download.

 Data formats
 ------------